Frequently asked questions about Medical Assistance & Diabetic Alert Dogs

 D4D’s selection criteria, placement processes and application information are available under the website tab, Programs.
 If you do not meet our criteria due to living to far away from our training center, we recommend seeking out an accredited program or trainer from Assistance Dogs International for help in obtaining a dog for this purpose.

 However, anyone seeking a dog to assist with a critical medical condition must do their homework.
 Many programs charge large sums for training a dog, ranging from $3,000 to $50,000.
-None provide guarantees of the dog’s skills over their working lives.
-Many do not provide significant training or support.
+Few provide any guarantee of the dog’s skills over their working lives.
+Many do not provide adequate training or support.
 Some place puppies and others place rescued dogs that do not have the maturity or obedience for public access or even the necessary trained skills required to perform this work consistently or reliably.
 Please see the website section addressing Standards to understand more about the risks and rewards of working with a dog for these purposes.